-As your project moves from deadline to deadline, construction professionals can leverage the functionalities of a BIM software suite to gain real-time visibility on the operation.
+As your project moves from deadline to deadline, construction professionals can leverage the functionalities to gain real-time visibility on the operation.

-If small, or even drastic changes need to be made to the overall design, algorithms present in the building information modeling software can show the outcome of these choices.
+If small, or even drastic changes need to be made to the overall design, algorithms present in the system can show the outcome of these choices.
 This way, there is an error catching buffer present preventing damaging changes from being put into practice.

-These are only a few of the many benefits a BIM solution can provide.
-Next up, let’s dive into some of the major features of BIM software suites.
+These are only a few of the many benefits BIM programs can provide.
+Next up, let’s dive into some of the major features.

-It should come as no surprise that the modeling features of building information modeling software software make the top of the list.
+It should come as no surprise that the modeling features make the top of the list.
 Construct and render your projects in incremental steps all the way until the final design.

 Modeling can take place in both 3D and 2D, allowing for multiple viewpoints on all parts of a construction project.
 Compare the real-time construction of a project to your models to maintain a consistent vision of the final product.

-Customer satisfaction can also receive a boost from this aspect of BIM software.
+Customer satisfaction can also receive a boost from this aspect of the system.
 After designing a 3D render of the final product, this model can give clients a taste of what to expect and answer any questions they may have about how your vision meets theirs.

 A construction project relies on the skilled hands of a variety of professionals.
 No project taps into one or two aspects of construction exclusively, and this can lead to difficulties with communication.